A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Results

 \subsection{Solver Performance}

-For the entire unpreconditioned CG solver with our spectral element discretization we see in Fig. \ref{fig:cg_time} that the performance gain made from the new $A_Lx$ kernel with rematerialization of the geometric factors lead to potentially higher performance for single-precision, however, our implementation clocked in at a quite low frequency $156$MHz, hence the lower raw numbers compared to the achieved performance for only the $A_Lx$ kernel.
-Comparing the FPGA, Haswell and the ThunderX2 we see that the FPGA still has ways to go before competing with the two different CPUs.
-We should point out that we do compare 1 FPGA with one XC40 node, as the main memory system is the deciding factor of the performance.
-As the XC40 nodes total memory bandwidth was measured to ~90GB/s it is therefore no surprise that it beats the FPGA.
+For the entire unpreconditioned CG solver with our SEM discretization we see in Fig. \ref{fig:cg_time} that the performance gain made from the new $A_Lx$ kernel with rematerialization of the geometric factors lead to potentially higher performance for single-precision, however, our implementation clocked in at a quite low frequency $156$MHz, hence the lower raw numbers compared to the achieved performance for only the $A_Lx$ kernel.
+Comparing the FPGA, Haswell, and the TX2 we see that the FPGA still has ways to go before competing with the two different CPUs, in particular because of the suboptimal gather-scatter.
+While the gather-scatter is the main difference, the memory system is also an important aspect.
+We should point out that we do compare one FPGA with one XC40 node, as the main memory system is a deciding factor of the performance.
+As the XC40 node's total memory bandwidth was measured to, ~90GB/s, it is also no surprise that it beats the FPGA.
 For the TX2 this is even more amplified as the STREAM bandwidth was measured to 108GB/s.
-However, it would appear the GCC compiler does not produce as efficient code for the TX2 as the the intel compiler does for the Haswell.
+However, it would appear the GCC compiler does not produce as efficient code for the TX2 as the intel compiler does for the Haswell.
 On the XC40 we get an exactly 2x performance increase when making single-precision computations compared to double-precision.
 On the TX2 the performance difference is much more modest, implying that it does not fully saturate the bandwidth.
-Another aspect we should mention is that our focus in this article is for large problem sizes, for CPUs the best performance is achieved when the potential data reuse in the cache is high, i.e. $S$ is comparably large compared to $n$.
-Looking at smaller problemsizes per FPGA may be an interesting domain to explore in the future as the FPGA enables us to completely control the usage of on-chip BRAM.
+Another aspect we should mention is that our focus in this article is on large problem sizes, for CPUs the best performance is achieved when the potential data reuse in the cache is high, i.e. $S$ is comparably large compared to $n$.
+In the domain when $n\gg S$ we have that the FPGA performs 5$\times$ worse than the Haswell node, but more than $6 \times$ better than one Haswell core.
+We expect that the performance for large problem sizes will be even higher for e.g. GPUs with HBM2 than both our CPU and FPGA platforms.
+Looking at smaller problem sizes per FPGA may be an interesting domain to explore in the future as the FPGA enables us to completely control the usage of on-chip BRAM.